 - The employee shall give to the University a minimum of six (6) months' notice of retirement in writing. - The University and employee agree that retirement means permanently withdrawing from the paid regular workforce.
 The employee shall provide the University with details of any planned future employment. - 13.3 Employees may elect to retire on or after their 60th birthday.
-The employer may at its discretion approve retirement of a staff member who is aged between 55 and 59 years. - The Employer may approve retirement on medical grounds subject to the provision of independent medical reports from two registered medical practitioners, one nominated by the employee and one by the employer.
-The cost of obtaining the certificates will be metby the employer. - An employee who intends to retire under the terms of this clause may apply for a phased retirement agreement under the terms of University policy.
+The Employer may at its discretion approve retirement of a staff member who is aged between 55 and 59 years. - 13.4 The Employer may approve retirement on medical grounds subject to the provision of independent medical reports from two registered medical practitioners, one nominated by the employee and one by the employer.
+The cost of obtaining the certificates will be met by the employer. - An employee who intends to retire under the terms of this clause may apply for a phased retirement agreement under the terms of University policy.
 Consideration of any application will be subject to the needs and interests of the University.
-Any agreement may cover: dates of retirement and any retirement payment; specified and agreed part time and/or fixed term employment; duties; etc. - 13.6 RETIREMENT PAYMENT ELIGIBILITY FOR THE BENEFITS IN THIS CLAUSE IS LIMITED TO EMPLOYEES WHO WERE EMPLOYED BY THE UNIVERSITY PRIOR TO 31 JANUARY 2023. - 13.5.1 Employees who retire under clause 13 shall be entitled to receive the following payment: - (a) After 10 years continuous service 50 working days - (b) For each additional complete year up to 25 years 5 working days - (c) For each additional complete year over 25 years' service2 working days - (d) The maximum payment shall not exceed 131 working days. - 13.5.2 Payment shall be made in one gross sum on the date of retirement.
-Payment will be pro-rated for part time employees to reflect their hours of work. - 13.5.3 For the purposes of the retirement payment, service shall be continuous service at Waipapa Taumata Rau | The University of Auckland.
-In determining the period of service, the employer may deduct periods of leave without pay exceeding three months in total.
-On the death of an employee, the employer may approve the payment of a cash grant in lieu to the surviving partner or if there is no surviving
+Any agreement may cover: dates of retirement and any retirement payment; specified and agreed part time and/or fixed term employment; duties; etc.

+13.6 RETIREMENT PAYMENT

+Employees who commence employment on or after 1 February 2023 will not be eligible for the retirement payment condition (the Condition).